syncfusion-content/js-api-docs/api/js/ejPivotClient.md

 ### enableCellClick `boolean`
 {:#members:enablecellclick}

-Allows you to get cell details in JSON format by clicking the cell.
+Allows you to get cell details in JSON format by clicking the value cell.

 #### Default Value: false